VE3KQN/qrp - VE3MO/qrp

-Since 2013/11/30 to date, I have been using a 28 inch diameter, home brew magnetic loop antenna, indoors, on 80m thru 10m with my QRP radios - Wilderness Radio Sierra or Youkits HB1B with an average output of 2 watts
+Since 2013/11/30 I have been using a 28 inch diameter, home brew magnetic loop antenna, indoors, on 80m thru 10m with my QRP radios - Wilderness Radio Sierra or Youkits HB1B with an average output power of 2 to 3 watts..

-My outdoor antenna came down in the Ice storm of December 2013 and I have no plans to put it back up again for a while as I am enjoying the QRP challenge with the loop.
+My outdoor antenna came down in the Ice storm of December 2013 and my end support tree was removed by the city in the summer of 2014 due to ice damage.
+Currently I have no plans to put my antenna back up again for a while as I am enjoying the QRP challenge with the loop.
+At times I will put up a single element, simple antenna for those "serious" moments such as some contests.
+In the past year - Nov 30, 2013 to Nov 30, 2014 I have made over 780 contacts on the loop antenna.
 Thanks to all who have taken the time to pull my signals off the "noise floor".

 First licenced in 1978.